In Loving Memory of Kyogen Carlson

 Dharma Rain Zen Center Founding Abbott

-To those who met him, Kyogen’s integrity, humility and deep understanding of the dharma was palpable, tempered by his wonderful often goofy sense of humor, curiosity and full bodied laugh.
+To those who met him, Kyogen’s integrity, humility and deep understanding of the dharma were palpable, tempered by his wonderful often goofy sense of humor, curiosity and full bodied laugh.
 Kyogen held an unwavering faith in the dharma and the transformative process of Zen practice.
-He taught his students to say “Yes” to their lives, to awaken in the midst of messy life circumstances, and “find out what is theirs to do.”
+He taught his students to say yes to their lives, to awaken in the midst of messy life circumstances, and “find out what is theirs to do.”
 Later in his life, he actively worked in the field of social change, in particular with gay and lesbian equality and environmental sustainability.
 Concerned with the United States current “cultural divide,” he also took up a mission of interfaith diplomacy, developing a fruitful ongoing dialogue with evangelical Christians.

 Talks by Kyogen: